 When choosing a surgeon, look for someone certified by the American Board of Plastic Surgery.
 This certification indicates that the surgeon has completed an accredited plastic surgery residency program and passed rigorous exams.

 You should also look for a surgeon who has experience performing neck liposuction.
 Be sure to ask to see before and after photos of previous patients.
-These photos will give you an idea of the results you can expect from your surgery.
+These photos will give you an idea of the results you can expect from your neck lift surgery.

 Additional Read: Enhance Your External Appearance With a Neck Lift